olirice/nebulo/docs/index.md

 Nebulo is a python library for building GraphQL APIs on top of PostgreSQL.
 It has a command line interface for reflecting databases wtih 0 code or can be added to existing [SQLAlchemy](https://www.sqlalchemy.org/) projects (pending documentation).

-**Note: Alpha Software**

-The public API is expected to evolve over the next year.
-Production usage is not reccomended at this stage.

 ## TL;DR

 First, install nebulo